zackhanni/soundslikesoma/_blogs/02-podcast-radio-talkshow.md

 ---
 title: 'Philadelphia Podcast Recording Studio'
 image: '/blogs/noun_591323.png'
-description: Head engineer Zack is featured on an episode of The Podcast Engineering School Podcast.
-Take a listen!
+description: Recently, our head engineer Zack was featured on an episode of The Podcast Engineering School Podcast.
+Take a listen if you love podcast recording!
 tags: [music mastering, mastering, audio master]
 ---